Crown Estate Scotland Community Capacity Grants Programme

-The Fund comprises two grant programmes, an Environment Grants Programme for tenants on the Scottish Crown Estate and the Community Capacity Grants Programme.
-Foundation Scotland are administering the Community Capacity Grants Programme (see below), more information on the Environment Grants Programme can be found on the Crown Estates Scotland website.
+The fund comprises two grant programmes, an Environment Grants Programme for tenants on the Scottish Crown Estate and the Community Capacity Grants Programme.
+Foundation Scotland is administering the Community Capacity Grants Programme (see below).
+More information on the Environment Grants Programme can be found on the Crown Estates Scotland website.

 Purpose of this fund

-Crown Estate Scotland’s Community Capacity Grants Programme is looking for local projects with demonstrable community support that will help achieve the following objectives:
+The purpose of the Community Capacity Grants Programme is to provide early-stage financial support for local projects that will help achieve the following objectives:

-2. Create self-sustaining community enterprises that will promote sustainable development through the provision of local economic, social, and/or environmental benefits
+- Create self-sustaining community enterprises that will promote sustainable development through the provision of local economic, social, and/or environmental benefits.

 - Situated up to 5 miles from coastal and estuarine foreshore in Scotland; or

 - Situated up to 5 miles from the Scottish Crown Estate’s four rural estates (Glenlivet, Fochabers, Whitehills and Applegirth).